Agile Software Development Basics (2025 Guide): Scrum, Kanban, Stories & Metrics

 Quick selection rule

-If you need a predictable cadence for stakeholder reviews, start with Scrum.
-If you handle frequent inbound work and want flow efficiency, start with Kanban.
+If you need a predictable cadence for stakeholder demos, start with Scrum.
+If you handle frequent inbound work (support, ops, bugs) and want flow efficiency, start with Kanban (or hybrid: sprints + WIP limits).

 4. Roles and Responsibilities